ansible/workshops/exercises/ansible_rhel/2.3-projects/README.md

 >
 > Note the difference to other playbooks you might have written\!
 Most importantly there is no `become` and `hosts` is set to `all`.

-To configure and use this repository as a **Source Control Management (SCM)** system in Automation controller you have to create a **Project** that uses the repository
+To configure and use this repository as a **Source Control Management (SCM)** system in automation controller you have to create a **Project** that uses the repository

 ### Create the Project